frederic-perez/AmE-dictionary/data/dictionary.md

 __lilac__ _n_ :two::hammer:
 __lilliput<sup>1</sup>__ _adj_ Tiny.
 __lilliput<sup>2</sup>__ _n_ A tiny person or being, such as a child.
+__lilliputian__ _adj_ Very small. _Syn_ bantam, diminutive, flyspeck, midget, petite, tiny _How am I supposed to fit everything I will need for summer camp in this lilliputian trunk?!_
 __lilt__ _n_ _He talked with the Jamaican lilt._
 __lily-livered__ _adj_ :two: Weak or lacking in courage; cowardly; timid. _Syn_ chickenhearted, yellow-bellied _I have never seen such a lily-livered bunch of wimps in my life!_
 __limb__ _n_ :two::mute:[lim~~b~~]:hammer: _Tree limb._